amielm/Iterative-Feature-eXclusion/README.md

 # Iterative-Feature-eXclusion
-Mitigating feature starvation in gradient boosted decision trees
+A method for mitigating feature starvation in gradient boosted decision trees.

 Code was written to be run in parallel on a cluster some changes might be necessary for regular use, though the IterativeFeatureExclusion class should work as is.